Ralph Northam: Outbreak at the Farmville Detention Center

 From September through December 2020, the only other immigration detention center in Virginia, the Caroline Detention Facility, experienced smaller outbreaks of COVID-19.
 On October 21, in response to the outbreaks at both the Farmville and Caroline facilities, Northam signed a bill granting the Virginia state government permanent authority to conduct both health inspections and wrongful death investigations at detention facilities in the state.

 Alleged kidnapping plot

 On October 8, 2020, a federal indictment against six men associated with the Wolverine Watchmen, a Michigan-based militia group, was unsealed.
 The indictment charges the men with plotting to kidnap Michigan Governor Gretchen Whitmer and violently overthrow Michigan's government.
 During a court hearing on October 13, an FBI agent testified that the suspects had also discussed kidnapping Northam in response to his mitigation measures against COVID-19.

+School Masking

+In March 2020, as part of the statewide response, Governor Northam shut down schools across the commonwealth for the remainder of the 2019-2020 school year.
+For the 2020-2021 school year, local Virginia districts determined whether schools were shut down for the year.
+Schools that remained open to in-person attendance were required to have mitigation measures in place that aligned with CDC guidelines.
+Mitigation measures included face masks for children ages 10 and up.

+In July 2021, after the COVID-19 vaccine had achieved widespread distribution, Northam announced that he would urge but not require continued masking in schools.
+However, in August 2021, Northam and State Health Commissioner Norm Oliver issued a new public health order mandating universal masking in all K-12 schools, which included both public and private schools, for children ages 4 and up.

+During the fall 2021 gubernatorial race, Republican Glenn Youngkin made school mask mandates the center of his "Parents Matter" campaign, and he defeated Democrat Terry McAuliffe.
+Northam's mask mandates was widely cited as one reason for Youngkin's successful race.

 Political positions

 The Washington Post described Northam as a moderate state senator who moved to the left on some issues during the 2017 gubernatorial Democratic primary, such as support for a $15 minimum wage and opposition to a state constitutional amendment enshrining right-to-work legislation.